AHMEDBEL529/logs-real-time-processing-spark-streaming/README.md

 2. Develop a Scala application with SBT which acts as a mediator.
 3. Configure Kibana for a graphical presentation of the result.

-To see how it works, you can check the link bellow : https://youtu.be/bJTpaCeu6nY
+To see how it works, you can check the following link  : https://youtu.be/bJTpaCeu6nY